 It’s always recommended to consult your gynecologist about your pregnancy diet based on your unique health conditions.

 Tamarind is a super-healthy craving for pregnancy.
 It satisfies your desire for the tangy flavor as well as your body’s nutritional requirements.
-Start looking for fun tamarind recipes to enjoy it as much as you want (but in moderation).
+Start looking for fun tamarind recipes to enjoy as much as you want (but in moderation).

 See what all types of Tamarind are available on Amazon India these days, please Click Here.